Kim McLane Wardlaw: Federal judicial service

 Clinton nominated Wardlaw to the United States Court of Appeals for the Ninth Circuit on January 27, 1998.
 The Judiciary Committee approved her nomination by a 17–1 vote, and the Senate again confirmed her nomination by unanimous consent on July 31, 1998.
 She received her judicial commission on August 3, 1998.

 Notable cases

 Jones v.
 City of Los Angeles

 In 2006, Judge Wardlaw held that homeless plaintiffs could challenge an ordinance banning sleeping on the street, over the dissent of Judge Pamela Ann Rymer.

+Redding v.
+Safford Unified School District

+On July 11, 2008, Wardlaw ruled in favor of Savannah Redding, a 13-year-old girl who was strip searched because she was wrongly suspected of having drugs on her.
+Wardlaw, joined by Judges Pregerson, Fisher, Paez, M. Smith, and N.R.
+Smith, ruled that the strip search of Redding violated the 4th amendment and denied individuals conducting the strip search qualified immunity.
+In Safford Unified School District v.
+Redding, the Supreme Court affirmed the 9th circuit on the strip search violating the 4th amendment, but granted qualified immunity to the individuals conducting the strip search.
+Justices Ruth Bader Ginsburg & John Paul Stevens dissented from the qualified immunity ruling and voted to affirm Wardlaw's ruling in full.

 Bryan v.
 McPherson

 Wardlaw wrote the majority opinion in Bryan v.
 MacPherson, a case where police officers tasered a man at a traffic spot because he was not wearing a seatbelt.
 Wardlaw concluded that the police violated the man's 4th amendment rights, and that use of a taser can be considered excessive force.
 Wardlaw also wrote a concurrence in denying en banc, joined by judges Pregerson, Reinhardt, and W. Fletcher, defending her initial decision to rule against the officers.